zus2/PyTrain/README.md

 Full documentation to follow, for now see in programme comments.

-Comments welcome, particularly the asynchronous logic/functionality.
+Comments welcome, particularly the asynchronous logic and functionality.